Recommended first courses in major/minor(s)

 Notes

-AMST 201 is the recommended first course, but other AMST courses count towards major
+AMST 201 is the recommended first course, but other AMST courses will count toward the major.

 • Anthropology